Donut madness! Get freebies no matter how you spell it for National Doughnut Day Friday

 LaMar’s Donuts: Get any doughnut with a hole for free on Friday with a Golden Ticket coupon, which you can print or show on your smartphone.

-McAlister's Deli: June 1 kicks off National Iced Tea Month and the first 20 people in line at each location Friday get a free 32-ounce reusable tea tumbler.
-Also Friday through June 10, which is National Iced Tea Day, rewards members can get a 32-cent tea with the McAlister’s app.

-Papa John's: Get a free order of the pizza chain’s warm donut holes Friday with any online purchase.
-Starting June 2, use promo code DONUT for a free order with any purchase of two pizzas.

-Potbelly Sandwich Shop: While not a National Doughnut Day deal, June 1 is the chain's 41st birthday and it's offering Potbelly Perks members a free sandiwch with purchase of a sandwich.
+Potbelly Sandwich Shop: While not a National Doughnut Day deal, June 1 is the chain's 41st birthday and it's offering Potbelly Perks members a BOGO deal on sandwiches.
 To join, sign up at www.potbelly.com/perks or download the Android or iPhone app.

 Rise Biscuits Donuts: All locations will donate 100% of Friday’s sales of the Chocolate Icing Donut to a local food bank.